SwimMac/swimmaccarolina.org/src/pages/masters-overview.md

 <div class="w-full md:w-1/2 p-4" markdown="1">
 <h3>Competition</h3>
 <p>
-We encourage competition (both in a pool and/or open water) but it is not mandatory.
-We find that once an athlete gets to a comfortable competency, they enjoy the motivational and social aspects of swimming that go along with competition and practice.
-Masters are split into age groups of five-year blocks beginning with 18-24, 25-29, 30-35, all the way up to 100+.
+Masters swimming provides many local, national, and international racing opportunities for those who are interested.
+While competition is not mandatory, we find that our swimmers enjoy the additional motivational and social aspects of competing and training to race.
+The SwimMAC Masters team includes former collegiate, high school, and club swimmers of all ages that still participate in pool and open water races throughout the year.
+We even have competitive swimmers who never raced before joining Masters!
+At swim meets athletes are divided into roughly five-year age groups, ranging from 18-24 all the way up to 100+.
 We attend short course yards, short course meters, and long course meters meets throughout the year as a team.
-We also compete in various open water swims.
 </p>
 </div>